Skip to main content

 Example Questions

-After deploying a Network and one or more Terminals, you can test the solutions with questions like:
+After deploying a Network and one or more Terminals, try:

 • "What is the TDD configuration of the network?"